alphagov/paas-tech-docs/source/documentation/deploying_services/index.md

     cf bind-service my-app my-es-service
     ```

-2. If the app is already running, you should restage the app to make sure it connects:
+2. If the app is already running, you should restage it to make sure it connects to Elasticsearch:

     ```
     cf restage APP_NAME
     ```

-3. To confirm that the service is bound to the app, run:
+3. To confirm the service is bound to the app, run:

     ```
     cf service SERVICE_NAME